Kendall Jenner Rocks Tiny Yellow Bikini In Racy New Instagram Videos

 As previously reported by The Inquisitr, Kendall Jenner has been a busy woman as of late.
 Not only has she been working on her modeling career, but she’s also been traveling to watch her boyfriend, NBA player Ben Simmons, and his team, the Philadelphia 76ers, play as many games as she can.

-While it certainly seems that Jenner and Simmons’ relationship is heating up, sources tell Hollywood Life that the pair have decided to keep the romance as relaxed as possible, and have with one another whenever they get the chance.
+While it certainly seems that Jenner and Simmons’ relationship is heating up, sources tell Hollywood Life that the pair have decided to keep the romance as relaxed as possible, and have fun with one another whenever they get the chance.

 “Ben and Kendall are definitely not thinking about marriage or kids or anything super serious and forever.
 They see each other occasionally based on their schedules and they have a lot of fun but they are not looking to make it a serious relationship,” an insider told the outlet.